Polygon Tool

 Technical Details

-Minimum Valid Size: 0.5 pixels (smaller rectangles are auto-removed)
+Minimum Valid Size:0.5 pixels (smaller polygons are auto-removed)

 Practice Ideas!